ElectronsX > Vehicles > On-Road EV > Electric Pickup Trucks

 Autonomy in Pickup Trucks:

-Tesla will produce an autonomous version of their Cybertruck, which already has advanced technology suited for autonomy such as steer-by-wire.
+Tesla will produce an autonomous version of their Cybertruck, which already has advanced technology suited for autonomous self-driving such as steer-by-wire.

 Brand model Towing Dual-use Country